mabdulkadir0062-sys/Gapminder-Analysis/README.md

 ​.
 Universal Progress:

-Despite economic gaps, every region in the world has seen a steady, significant increase in life expectancy over the last 50 years
+- Despite economic gaps, every region in the world has seen a steady significant increase in life expectancy over the last 50 years